MCT-master/mct-master.github.io/_posts/2021-09-22-olivegr-telematic-reality-check.md

 ## Interaction
 With regards to interaction, it is not recommended to represent any part of the user’s body that is not directly needed for running the application—the physical-virtual points—as this is where the user’s attention lies.

-On the point of social interaction and collaborative performances, while growing, the VR audience is still small and niche.
-If the instrument is too complicated, few artists would want to spend hours or days learning it to perform for a small select group of people.
+On the point of social interaction and collaborative performances, while growing, the VR audience is still comparatively small.
+If the instrument is too complicated, few artists would want to spend hours or days learning it to perform for a niche and select group of people with the exception of an occasional marketing stunt.
 I propose making VRMIs that are accessible to the average person as well as musicians, if the social aspect should truly be a principle of design.
 This would further allow integration with popular contemporary social VR environments without alienating their user base.

 ## Design Principles
 With these considerations in mind, along with the desire to provide actionable points, these are the design principles I propose for the development of telematic music applications in VR:
 1. Design for all types of feedback.
 2. Extend physical instruments to translate skillsets.
-3. Do not dismiss non-realistic interactions and movement if they feel natural in the virtual environment and does not cause discomfort.
+3. Do not dismiss non-realistic interactions and movement if they feel natural in the virtual environment and do not cause discomfort.
 4. Do not disrupt the feeling of presence, necessary for accurate orientation and feedback.
 5. Represent the user’s virtual-physical interaction points (eg. hands or feet).
 6. Keep the system accessible, do not overcomplicate user input.